Your link text ckespa.aubrielayne.com cka._domainkey.aubrielayne.com

 • Writer's pictureAubrie Layne

-One genius way to beat the mortgage rates right now is using your stock portfolio and investments called a PCL investment.
-Your financial planner will know more about your financial situation.
-Often the bank you have your investments can provide you with a quote for a home loan.
-Securities-based lending (SBL) is a financial strategy where borrowers use their investment portfolio, such as stocks, bonds, or mutual funds, as collateral to secure a loan.
+Securities-based lending (SBL) is a financial strategy where borrowers use their investment portfolio, such as stocks, bonds, or mutual funds, and cash as collateral to secure a loan.
 While SBL can provide liquidity without the need to sell investments, it’s important to understand the implications and risks involved:

 1. Potential for lower interest rates: SBL loans may offer lower interest rates compared to traditional mortgages because they are collateralized by investment assets.
 The interest rate is often tied to an index, such as LIBOR, and can vary depending on the lender and the specific terms of the loan.